maths/moodle-qtype_stack/doc/en/Developer/CAS_evaluatable.md

 # The family tree of cas_evaluatables.

-As of 4.3 the CAS evaluation engine has been replaced to a more modular version basically the old casseission class was replaced with a version that takes in objects that implement the cas_evaluatable interface, and evaluates them.
-However, it does not extract values from the CAS unless those object implements additional interfaces that receive those values.
+As of 4.3 the CAS evaluation engine has been replaced by a more modular version.
+Basically the old "casseission" class was replaced with a version that takes in objects that implement the cas_evaluatable interface, and evaluates them.
+However, it does not extract values from the CAS unless those objects implement additional interfaces that receive those values.

 # The core interfaces